 If they cannot be crystal clear about why you should choose to do business with them, you can’t be clear either.

-When you delegate the support of your IT infrastructure to another department or company, you are handing over the keys to at least part of your business.
+When you delegate the support of your IT infrastructure to another company, you are handing over the keys to at least part of your business.

 - How do you manage access to your customers’ servers?

 What you’re looking for: use of firewalls or VPNs to control access.

 - How do you store passwords to your customers’ systems?

 What you’re looking for: passwords stored in a secure, encrypted database.
 Ideally the encryption will be to AES256 standard or better.
 The password store should be securely backed up.

 What you’re looking for: The only staff that should have access to your server passwords should be the technical staff who will be supporting it.

 What you’re looking for: That they mandate two-factor authentication (“2FA”) for access to anything that should be secure.
 That includes their clients’ servers.
 You can read more about 2FA under “Improving security” here.

 - What is your process for keeping systems up to date with respect to security updates?